HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 Cons:
 1) Communication has to become more asynchronous and/or the overlap between UK and US West Coast day has to be increased as much as possible bearing in mind cultural variation and work-life balance.
+Otherwise, more theme teams may mean even more pressure on limited communication bandwidth.
 2) Theme teams may be smaller than per-component teams - developers moving teams may be a political challenge.
 3) Theme teams may be more isolated.
 For example, if 3 members are in the US and only 1 in the UK.
 4) It's a risky change that requires commitment and adapation across the entire DCP.
 To reduce the risk it could be